Trade Management for Futures Traders: Stop Placement, Sizing, and the Art of Managing Open Positions

 - Trailing stops — Optimization.
 The difference between a good result and a great result when the trade works.

-Post-Trade Review Template #
+Post-Trade Review #

 Connecting Management to Edge #